 This year’s edition headliners included Herbie Hancock, Trombone Shorty, Becca Stevens Band, Woman to Woman, Ibrahim Maalouf, Deluxe, Con Brio, Mary J Bilge, Chinese Man, and so much more.
 Click here for the full program (in English).

-Every year on Sunday, there is a free Gospel Mass at 11am with the London Community Gospel Choir which is not to be missed.
+Every year on Sunday, there is a free open-air Gospel Mass at 11am with the London Community Gospel Choir which is not to be missed.

 Cost: Nightly tickets are 39€ … a bargain for 6 concerts a night! …And only 35€ if you buy before May 31.
 Click here for all ticket info.